 Four Time Emmy Award-Winning TV journalist

-Along with his novels, Jim has completed eight manuscripts of prose and poems that will be published in 2016 and 2017.
+Along with his novels, Jim has completed eight manuscripts of prose and poems that are available for publishing in 2018.